dashbitco/broadway/guides/internals/Architecture.md

 being shutdown.
 Therefore, to gracefully shutdown the supervision tree, a terminator process is activated, which starts the following steps:

-  1. It notifies the first layer of processors that they should no resubscribe to producers once they exit
+  1. It notifies the first layer of processors that they should not resubscribe to producers once they exit

   2. It tells all producers to no longer accept demand, flush all